Understanding White Blood Cells: What They Are and Why They Matter

 Understanding the importance of white blood cells extends beyond mere academic interest.
 They are essential for:

-- Infection Control: WBCs are the first line of defense against infections, targeting bacteria, viruses, and other pathogens.
+- Infection Control: WBCs are the first line of defence against infections, targeting bacteria, viruses, and other pathogens.

-- Immune Response Regulation: They play a key role in regulating the body's immune response, ensuring that it is neither too weak nor overly aggressive.
+- Immune Response Regulation: They play a crucial role in regulating the body's immune response, ensuring that it is neither too weak nor overly aggressive.

 - Healing and Repair: They assist in healing wounds and repairing tissues.